Asset Accounting in Central Finance

 - What are the limitations and challenges around Asset Accounting in Central Finance?

-The blog post is based on S/4HANA 1909 but also applicable for lower releases, if not mentioned otherwise.
+The blog post is initially based on SAP S/4HANA 1909 but also applicable for lower releases, if not mentioned otherwise.
+I also added updates and news from the latest release SAP S/4HANA 2021.
 For an introduction into Central Finance, you can start reading my article first: Different views on what is Central Finance.